akhilrao/orbital-ownership-data/README.md

-# Preparing a satellite-operator-year panel from UCS and space-track data
+# Tracking orbital-use patterns

-This repository contains the data and R code needed to reproduce the dataset `UCS-JSpOC-soy-panel-22.csv`.
-This dataset combines and cleans data from the Union of Concerned Scientists and Space-Track.org to create a panel of satellites, operators, and years.
+This repository contains data and code to track orbital-use patterns, including concentration measures, over time.
+It currently combines and cleans data from the Union of Concerned Scientists and Space-Track.org to create a panel of satellites, operators, and years.

-This dataset is used in the paper "Oligopoly competition between satellite constellations will reduce economic welfare from orbit use".
-The final dataset can also be downloaded from the replication files for that paper: https://doi.org/10.57968/Middlebury.23816994.v1
+A version of this dataset is used in the paper "Oligopoly competition between satellite constellations will reduce economic welfare from orbit use".
+The final dataset can also be downloaded from the replication files for that paper: https://doi.org/10.57968/Middlebury.23816994.v1  .
+Repeatable code and data associated with Figure 1 of that paper can be found in the Middlebury Institutional Repository : https://doi.org/10.57968/Middlebury.23982468.v1 .
+The MIR code and datasets will recreate the same dataset used in that paper.
+This is a "living" version of the project to track orbital-use patterns and will continue to be updated.

-This is a "living" version of the official repository and should not be cited.
-If you want to cite the code or data associated with this project, please reference the official repository:
+# What is this for?

+There are many sources that track some measures of orbit use, e.g. Space-Track.org, DISCOSweb, UCS, Jonathan's Launch Log, Gunther's Space Report.
+Most if not all of these are focused on knowing where physical objects have been sent.
+While useful, this type of data is missing important fields necessary for economic analysis of orbit use---things like who owns what, where, what the debris environment looks like, and how it all changes over time.
+This project is an effort to track that data using only public domain sources.

 # Repository structure